 This program is made possible by a generous grant from the NCMIC Foundation.

 Eligibililty & Application

-Applicants must hold a Doctor of Chiropractic (DC) degree by start date of the fellowship period.
+Applicants must hold a DC license in good standing from any US state or territory, or be scheduled to hold such a license by no later than April 30, 2021.
 The ideal candidate would be interested in future data-driven positions in healthcare policy and/or administration.
 Each cycle may have a different programmatic focus, but in general applicants should have advanced education and/or experience in one or more of the following: computer programming, data analytics, health policy and/or healthcare administration.